chrisweb/freeMusic.zone/documentation/development_setup.md

 gem install sass

+!!! if you have problems with the certificate (https) us this command: gem install sass --source http://rubygems.org

 Or if it is already installed, update it to the latest version using this command:

 gem update sass